Robotics-DAI-FMFI-UK/Nico_grasping/README.md

 - IR sensor project: A program that enables a robot to perceive the surface of a table using an IR sensor.
 - SOM and MSOM implemented in Python.

-Feel free to explore the datasets and use them for your research or projects.